 When you’re in the backcountry, you need to know what the weather is going to be like.
 Will it rain a bit?
 Or be a raging thunderstorm?
 Should you wear your warmest gear today, or pack it away for later?

 There is even a variety of methods of sharing weather forecast info.
 You can get it on your phone, get text alerts, and sign up for basic or premium weather packages.
 (Check the cost table above for some of the details.)

 The Garmin inReach Explorer+ ($450.00) isn’t the most affordable satellite safety device. $450 is still a lot of money.
 You can pay less and get fewer features — but you could also pay several hundred dollars more.

 Whether you really need a satellite communicator and SOS sender is up to you (though we certainly recommend it).
-But if you decide you need one, the inReach Explorer+ is a great value.

 If you want to spend a bit less and you’re willing to forego some features, check out the Garmin inReach Mini, which was featured in our list of the top five satellite messengers and personal locator beacons along with the inReach Explorer